-Students who apply to the SLIP program will be paired with a group of 2-4 other peers and a university or community mentor with expertise in an aspect of sustainable development and leadership training.
-Over the course of one year, students will design, implement, and evaluate a project or initiative that advances sustainability, with the dual goal of enhancing both campus engagement in the SDGs and student leadership/skill development.
-During this process, groups will access development opportunities such as workshops, networking mixers, online resources, and guidance from their university/community mentor.
-Seed funding for the implementation of these initiatives will be provided through SLIP.
-Students will be expected to:
+Students who apply to SLIP will be grouped into teams of 2-4 people along with a university or community mentor.
+Mentors will be appointed based on expertise in an aspect of sustainable development and leadership training.
+Over the course of the academic year (Sept. to April), students will design, implement and evaluate a project or initiative that advances sustainability, with the dual goal of enhancing campus engagement on the SDGs and student skills development.
+During this process, groups will access development opportunities such as workshops, networking mixers, online resources and guidance from their university/community mentor.
+Seed funding for the implementation of these initiatives will be provided.

-- Meet with their teams frequently to design, implement, and evaluate a project to be implemented on campus or within the community
+Meet with teams frequently to design, implement and evaluate the community project.

-If you are interested in learning more about the SLIP program, or have any questions, please contact the SDGA.
+If you are interested in learning more about SLIP, or have any questions, please contact the SDGA.

 The Sustainability Leadership Innovation Program is funded by the Students Union Quality Money grant.

-- Approximately 8-10 hours of participation from November 1st until April 15th spread out between 5 meetings with the group.
+- Approximately 6-8 hours of participation each month from Nov.
+1 until April 15.
+Meetings should be monthly with the assigned group.

-If you are interested in learning more about being a mentor for SLIP participants, please contact the SDGA by emailing your name, your current area of expertise, and the relevant SDGs to your work.
+If you are interested in becoming a mentor or learning more, please contact the SDGA by emailing your name, your current area of expertise, and the SDGs that relate to your professional work experience.